octohedron/gander/README.md

 ### LICENSE
 + The data file nam_dict.txt is released under the GNU Free Documentation License.
-+ The project is released under MIT license
++ The project is released under the MIT license